LFPy/LFPy/documentation/sources/index.rst

 - K.H.
 Pettersen, H. Linden, A.M.
 Dale and G.T.
 Einevoll: Extracellular spikes and current-source density, in *Handbook of Neural Activity Measurement*, edited by R. Brette and A. Destexhe, Cambridge, to appear `[preprint PDF, 5.7MB] <http://arken.umb.no/~gautei/forskning/PettersenLindenDaleEinevoll-BookChapter-revised.pdf>`_

-In the present version LFPy is mainly designed for simulation of single neurons.
+In the present version LFPy is mainly designed for simulation of single neurons, but the forward modeling scheme is in general applicable to neuronal populations.

 LFPy was developed in the `Computational Neuroscience Group <http://compneuro.umb.no>`_, `Department of Mathemathical Sciences and Technology <http://www.umb.no/imt>`_, at the `Norwegian University of Life Sciences <http://www.umb.no>`_ ,